How to Use Perplexity AI with StreetSpring for Business Location Research

 [RISK FACTOR 2].
 The top strengths are: [STRENGTH 1] and [STRENGTH 2].

-Using current web sources, please:
+Using current cited web sources, please:

 1. Search for any recent news about [NEIGHBORHOOD] that is relevant to a